Only trade, invest or buy with money that you’re willing to lose because losses are guaranteed in life.

 You Must Follow These Rules

 The following site covers financial topics from a theoretical and entertainment standpoint only.
 Any discussion about investments, trading, or financial actions should be considered an experiment with the expectation of full loss.
 In addition, any stories we tell about others or ourselves may have details changed, or be completely fictional; this is what we mean that you should only read this site as entertainment and (or) as a thought experiment.
 Since the financial world changes – such as negative interest rates or bail-ins – we do not know what will happen in the future and thus there is no certainty or truth in any statement.
 Past financial advice from other generations, like “save 20% and watch compound interest grow it”, have all turned out to be lies or bad advice because of rapid changes in finance.
+In addition, anyone stating what they are doing should be considered fiction, as stating any digital action opens a person up to security compromises.
 Under no circumstances should you follow or consider securities, investments, financial actions, or crypto-tokens mentioned, unless you are willing to lose everything you invest or time you worked to invest.
 Readers agree to the following if they continue to read this site:

 - Loss is highly probable with any investment, trade or financial action mentioned on this site.
 In addition, trading posts are often delayed several months before they are posted – this is to prevent the impact of journalistic plagiarism by allowing us time to consider an investment and take a position so that if journalists do steal content, they profit our positions through spreading our written material.
 This means that you should consider this fact before thinking about investing or trading anything we mention and there is a high probability that your positions won’t be profitable.
 If you want to know what we are currently investing in without any delay, you can consult with us directly.